eficode-academy/istio-katas/blue-green-deployment.md

 If we inspect the traffic flow in Kiali we see the following, which also shows a 50/50 split of traffic towards the two versions of the `name` service.
-Note that you may need to select the namespace in which the sentences application is deployed, the versioned graph and enable showing of requests rates - the items marked with red boxes in the image.
+Note that you may need to select the namespace in which the sentences application is deployed, the versioned graph and enable showing of requests distribution - the items marked with red boxes in the image.

 ![Blue green 50/50 split of traffic](images/kiali-blue-green-anno.png)